Coming up next, our final news roundup and information overload hour.

 And some people say, you know, he really needs to do this.

-I I kind of understand why he's not.
+I kind of understand why he's not.

-I mean, I don't think Joe Biden's gonna be debating Robert F. Kennedy Jr. or Marianne Williamson or Cornell West either.
+I mean, I don't think Joe Biden's going to be debating Robert F. Kennedy Jr.

-I'm running on I hate Trump montage of this blowhard.
+I'm running on I Hate Trump montage of this blowhard.

-Constantly rationalizing his own bad behavior, justifying um what he's doing at the very moment that he's doing it, even when he knows it's wrong.
+That is what Donald Trump is like most of the time, constantly rationalizing his own bad behavior, justifying what he's doing at the very moment that he's doing it, even when he knows it's wrong.

-He had the audacity to say that he got indicted for us.
+I listened to Donald Trump's speech last night, and he had the audacity to say that he got indicted for us.

 Now, I don't know how it benefited the American people for him to take highly sensitive intelligence and secret documents out of the White House.